dominicwllmsn/datasciencehandbook/README.md

-# datasciencefromscratch
+# datasciencehandbook
-exercises and code from data science from scratch
+Notes and code examples from the python data science handbook